 You can’t really fit a 2″ rod into a 2″ hole.
 Good olympic bars have 50mm (1 31/32″) sleeves.
 The center holes in good olympic plates are just slightly larger than 50mm, such as 50.4mm or 50.8mm (exactly 2″).

-This is kind of a chicken-or-egg situation, so I don’t know exactly how it happened, but at about the same time, cheaper bar manufacturers started making their bar sleeves 2″ diameter, maybe because they decided to round upto 2″ and didn’t understand it was supposed to be 50mm / 1 31/32″.
+This is kind of a chicken-or-egg situation, so I don’t know exactly how it happened, but at about the same time, cheaper bar manufacturers started making their bar sleeves 2″ diameter, maybe because they decided to round up to 2″ and didn’t understand it was supposed to be 50mm, a little less than 2″.
 That worked out fine for their own weight sets, but then customers wanted to fit higher quality “snug” plates on the cheap bar and found they were so tight they got stuck.

-The Troy plates we sell, and the olympic bars, are made for a snug fit.
+Most plates we sell, and the olympic bars, are made for a snug fit.
 One exception is our “Economy” plates that are clearly described on the product page as being a more sloppy fit than normal.
 York plates also all have a sloppy fit, which they didn’t always do but started doing at some point this century in reaction to this issue, which personally I think was a bad move because now all their newer plates aren’t as good as others.
 For any of these, we’re talking about a good 1/8″ to 1/4″ of slop.
 Other brands, including Troy, Intek, etc, are all snug.
 York’s bars actually are made very precisely to 50mm.
 It’s just their plates that are made larger.

 Other fitness equipment retailers are often ignorant of this whole issue and just assume olympic is olympic, and they get confused if you try to tell them the fit is too sloppy or too tight on the equipment you bought from them.
 This is why it’s important to do your shopping with a company that understands what they sell.

 Have you run into situations where plates didn’t fit?
 Share your comments below!